paulnorthrop/rust/cran-comments.md

 ## Downstream dependencies

-Apart from notes unrelated to rust, the downstream dependencies of rust (bang, DSSP, revdbayes and threshr) passed R CMD check.
+Apart from notes unrelated to rust, the downstream dependencies of rust (bang, DSSP, lite, revdbayes and threshr) passed R CMD check.
 (I will fix these notes for bang and threshr shortly.)